 The legal bases for the processing of personal data are set out below.

 |Processing ground||Legal basis in the GDPR||Explanation|

 |Fulfillment of a contract or carrying out precontractual measures||Art.
 6, para.
 1b)||Processing shall only occur to the extent that it is necessary to establish and fulfill the rights and duties under the contract.
 Unless specifically stipulated otherwise, we will only process data to this extent.|

 |Consent||Art.
 6, para.
 1a)||Processing will occur to the extent that you have specifically agreed to the type and scope of the data processing.
 You can withdraw your consent at any time with future effect.
 However, any processing undertaken up to this point will not be affected.|

 |Legal obligation||Art.
 6, para.
 1c)||Processing will occur to the extent that this is necessary to comply with a German or European legal obligation.|

-When using our Services, you are not subject to any decision based solely on automated processing, which produces legal effects concerning him or her or similarly significantly affects him or her according to Article 22 GDPR.
+When using our Services, you are not subject to any decision based solely on automated processing, which produces legal effects concerning them or similarly significantly affects them according to Article 22 GDPR.

 3. Data deletion

 If you are a Private Cloud user, we generally delete all your data within 45 days after your contract has ended.
 On request, we handle data differently, e.g. delete all your data sooner or keep select data for longer periods.